andrewmoise/grits/README.md

 ## Roadmap

-The roadmap, more or less, is:
+The big roadmap, more or less, is:

-* First-cut of various core pieces and rough testing (done)
+* First cut of various core pieces and rough testing (done)
 * [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) basic storage fundamentals (done)
-* FUSE mounting (done)
+* FUSE mounting (semi-done, needs work)
-* Reuse some of IPFS instead, refactor, fix and polish (WE ARE HERE - currently in progress)
+* Reuse some of IPFS instead, refactor, fix and polish (done)
+* Service worker (WIP)
+* Remote mounting (todo)
 * DHT and node-to-node communication (todo)
-* Service worker (todo)
 * Real production server tooling / testing / configurability / polish (todo)
 * Performance (todo)
 * Production polish and what's needed for real server operation (todo)

+Smaller roadmap, sort of immediate big chunks:
+* Make the service worker work
+* Make remote mounts work
+* Make deployments work

+Minor punch list:

+* Why do intermediate directory entry blobs stay around when they should be getting freed?
+* Why does `git checkout` fail on pread() in the FUSE mount?
+* Switch to mmap instead of stream file I/O for blobs
+* Chunking of files
+* Useful file metadata (owner, file mode, timestamp), make "type" not numeric
+* Make rename() transition the metadata node, instead of constructing a new one
+* Chunked directories

 ## Obvious questions